Hang gliding 1973 and before

 If you are over thirty and want to feel like a senior citizen, just join a crowd of hang glider pilots.

-— William Le Mer writing in Hang Gliding, September 1983
+— William Le Mer describing hang gliding in the early 1970s in the USHGA magazine Hang Gliding, September 1983

 William Le Mer, then in his fifties while most hang glider pilots were in their twenties (how times change!) was a glider pilot in World War 2.
 He was the only one to make the landing zone in his first hang gliding competition, at Escape Country, California, which he ascribed to luck.
 However: